vlouf/pyodim/README.md

 - `check_NI` (bool, optional): Check Nyquist parameter consistency (default is False).
 - `read_write` (bool, optional): Open in read-write mode if True.

-Feel free to contribute to pyodim by submitting issues or pull requests on GitLab.
+Feel free to contribute to pyodim by submitting issues or pull requests.